 This section is a bare-bones version of the what and how of running a Chaos Day.
-The rest of the playbook expands each step and adds the why plus examples of application.
+The rest of the playbook expands each step, covering the key outcomes, common problems and examples of application.

 If you already know what Chaos Days are, why they are beneficial and that you’re ready to run one, read on.
 If you’d first like to get a firmer understanding, skip over this section and read What and why.